Related ToolsChatgpt

 This post contains affiliate links.
 I may earn a commission if you purchase through these links, at no extra cost to you.

-In 2026, i’ve been testing GPT-5 vs GPT-4o since OpenAI launched the newest model in August 2025, and the differences are more nuanced than the marketing suggests.
-If you’re trying to decide which model to use — or whether to upgrade your API integration — this comparison will help you make an informed decision based on real benchmarks, pricing analysis, and practical use cases.
+GPT-5 is the stronger reasoning model and GPT-4o the faster conversational one: GPT-5 scores 94.6% on AIME math and 74.9% on SWE-bench coding with 50% cheaper API input ($1.25/M vs $2.50/M), while GPT-4o keeps a 10-20 second latency edge and a warmer personality for voice and chat.
+OpenAI launched GPT-5 in August 2026, and the differences are more nuanced than the marketing suggests.
+If you’re trying to decide which model to use - or whether to upgrade your API integration - this comparison will help you make an informed decision based on real benchmarks, pricing analysis, and practical use cases.
+This comparison draws on OpenAI’s published benchmarks, current pricing documentation, and independent research rather than sponsored placement; AI Productivity may earn a commission from links on this page, but our rankings are editorially independent.

 Quick Verdict